Osteophytic Uncovertebral Joint Disease

 Anatomy of the Uncovertebral (Luschka) Joints

-The uncovertebral joints are paired synovial-like articulations between the uncinate processes of a lower cervical vertebra and the beveled inferolateral aspects of the vertebra above.
+The uncovertebral joints are paired synovial-like articulations between the uncinate processes of a lower cervical and the beveled inferolateral aspects of the vertebra above.
 Their degenerative changes underlie Osteophytic Uncovertebral Joint Disease.
 Below is a detailed breakdown of their anatomical characteristics:

 1. Structure and Location